AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-active-monitoring-agentic-ai-pipelines.md

 ## Automated Rollback and Recovery

-When the agentic system identifies a fixable failure — a stuck job, a missing file that needs to be re-fetched, a pipeline that needs a re-run from a checkpoint — it can take action without human intervention.
+When the agentic system identifies a fixable failure : a stuck job, a missing file that needs to be re-fetched, a pipeline that needs a re-run from a checkpoint,  it can take action without human intervention.

 **Automatic re-runs:** If the investigation confirms that the pipeline failed due to a transient network error and the source data is still available, the agent triggers a re-run.
 It monitors the re-run and confirms success.

 **Checkpoint rollback:** If a pipeline produced incorrect output (detected through data quality checks), the agent can roll back the Iceberg table to the last valid snapshot, remove the bad data, and trigger a corrective re-run.
-Iceberg's time travel capability makes the rollback operation safe — the previous valid state is available as a snapshot.
+Iceberg's time travel capability makes the rollback operation safe : the previous valid state is available as a snapshot.

 ```sql
 -- Rollback an Iceberg table to the last valid snapshot